baleada/docs/src/prose/logic/classes/Listenable.md

     // movement as a swipe, and would normally get recognized.
     except: ['.swiper-no-swiping'],
     // For performance reasons, set `passive` to `true`
-    // to prevent the callback from running on the main
+    // to prevent the effect from running on the main
     // thread when the user is scrolling on a touch-enabled
     // device.
     addEventListener: { passive: true }